Skip to main content

 External validation

-As indicated above, many uses of the standard produced by mkstd are intended to be possible without an mkstd installation.
+As written above, many uses of the standard produced by mkstd are intended to be possible without an mkstd installation.
 This is because the generated standards are in standardized schema formats.
 Below are the different formats supported by mkstd, and how to use/validate standards/data independently of mkstd.

 XML